tothanhdat2006/JobPrep/README.md

 ## 📖 About The Project

 **JobPrep** is an intelligent web application that revolutionizes interview preparation by analyzing the gap between your current skills and job requirements.
-Using advanced AI technology powered by Google Gemini, it creates personalized study roadmaps with adaptive role-based prompting that help you focus on what matters most for passing your next interview.
+By using AI technology powered, it creates personalized study roadmaps with adaptive role-based prompting that help you focus on what matters most for passing your next interview.

-Instead of spending weeks trying to figure out what to study, JobPrep analyzes your resume against any job description and generates a day-by-day learning plan tailored to your timeline and interview type.
-Whether you have 3 days or 2 weeks until your interview, JobPrep ensures you're studying the right things in the right order—and if you're completely unprepared, Panic Mode has your back.
+Instead of spending hours or weeks trying to figure out what to study, JobPrep analyzes your resume against any job description and generates a day-by-day learning plan tailored to your timeline and interview type.
+Whether you have 2 weeks or 2 days until your interview, JobPrep ensures you're studying the right things in the right order, and if you're completely unprepared, Panic Mode has your back.

 ### The Problem We Solve

 - 😰 Job seekers don't know where to focus their limited preparation time
-- 📊 Difficulty identifying which skills are dealbreakers vs. nice-to-haves
 - 📅 No structured study plan based on available time before interviews
 - 🎯 Overwhelming amount of topics with no clear prioritization
-- 💡 Lack of interview-focused learning (vs. attempting to master everything)
 - 🚨 Last-minute panic when the interview is tomorrow and you haven't prepared
 - 👔 Different interviewers (HR vs Tech Lead vs CEO) require different preparation strategies

 ### Our Solution

-JobPrep uses Google's powerful Gemini AI with intelligent role-based prompting to compare your background with job requirements, identifying critical gaps and creating actionable daily study plans.
-The system adapts to your interview type—whether you're facing HR, a technical team, or the CEO—and provides targeted preparation strategies.
+JobPrep uses powerful Gemini AI with intelligent role-based prompting to compare your background with job requirements, identifying critical gaps and creating actionable daily study plans.
+The system adapts to your interview type, whether you're facing HR, a technical team, or the CEO, and provides targeted preparation strategies.

 For those critical last-minute scenarios, **Panic Mode** generates an emergency cheat sheet highlighting only the most critical information you need to survive the interview.
-The focus is on learning the jargon, concepts, and talking points needed to pass interviews—this pragmatic approach maximizes your success rate while respecting your time constraints.
+The focus is on learning the jargon, concepts, and talking points needed to pass interviews.
+This pragmatic approach maximizes your success rate while respecting your time constraints.

 ---